 - 3.1 An Alternating Current (AC) load flow design software package must be used for the analysis of High Voltage networks.
 Examples of some appropriate design software packages are detailed below:

+- PSS SINCAL

 - DINIS

 - IPSA

 - PSSE

 - Digsilent Power Factory

-- The analysis of the High Voltage network must detail the below assessments regarding the normal and abnormal running arrangements:
+- 3.2 The analysis of the High Voltage network must consider the following aspects for both intact and expected outage conditions:

 - Voltage

 - Thermal (load and short circuit)

 - Protection

 - Security of supply

 - Reverse power flow

-- Fault level (for the connection of Generation ≥ 50kW and loads with motors ≥ 50kW.
+- Fault level (for the connection of Generation > 100kW)

 - Power Quality

 - 3.3 When analysing High Voltage networks, a record of the design parameters used during the study must be documented.
 Appendix D the 'High Voltage design design submission form' shall be completed and retained within the design file / folder.
 Note this requirement applies to both WPD staff and to ICPs.